UnrealDirective/UDCore/README.md

 UDCore is an open-source Unreal Engine plugin developed by Dylan "Tezenari" Amos as part of the Unreal Directive.
 It provides a variety of quality-of-life functionalities to enhance the development experience.

+This plugin will be updated sporadically with new functionality.

 ## Requirements
 - **Software**: Unreal Engine 5.3 ~ 5.4
 - **Platform**: Windows